 Responsibilities: It is the responsibility of anyone reviewing p-card transactions to ensure unallowable

-practices have not occurred and to report any findings to the UGA P-Card Administrators
+practices and purchases have not occurred and to report any findings to the UGA P-Card Coordinators

 located in the UGA Procurement Office.

 Series documents administration of credit cards and P-Cards issued to institutional staff and units.
 Records may include: applications; master

 monthly billing statements; individual card holders' statements; billing summaries;

 printouts including vendor analysis by code; number of charges and stores; use summaries;

 For expenditures processed with grant funding, all documentation should be retained